-C-3.5 Except as provided for in Section C-4.4, the price shall not exceed the Seller's forecasted Incremental Cost plus up to: $7.32/kW/month; $1.68/kW/week; 33.78¢/kW/day; 14.07 mills/kWh; or 21.11 mills/kWh for service of sixteen (16) hours or less per day.
+C-4.6 Except as provided for in Section C-4.5, the price shall not exceed the Seller's forecasted Incremental Cost plus up to: $7.32/kW/month; $1.68/kW/week; 33.78¢/kW/day; 14.07 mills/kWh; or 21.11 mills/kWh for service of sixteen (16) hours or less per day.
 The hourly rate is capped at the Seller's forecasted Incremental Cost plus 33.78¢/kW/day.
 The total demand charge revenues in any consecutive seven-day period shall not exceed the product of the weekly rate and the highest demand experienced on any day in the seven-day period.
 Exchange ratios among such Parties shall be as mutually agreed between the Purchaser and the Seller, but shall not exceed the ratio of 1.5 to 1.0.
 The Seller's forecasted Incremental Cost discussed above also may include any transmission and/or ancillary service costs associated with the sale, including the cost of any transmission and/or ancillary services that the Seller must take on its own system.
 Any such transmission and/or ancillary service charges shall be separately identified by the Seller to the Purchaser for transactions under this Schedule including exchanges.
 The transmission and ancillary service rate ceiling shall be available through the WSPP's Hub or homepage.
 Any such transmission service (and ancillary services provided in conjunction with such transmission service) by Seller shall be provided pursuant to any applicable transmission tariff or agreement, and the rates therefore shall be consistent with such tariff or agreement.

-C-3.6 Firm Power shall be interruptible only if the interruption is: (a) within the recall time and allowed by other applicable provisions governing interruptions of Firm Power mutually agreed to by the Seller and the Purchaser, (b) due to an Uncontrollable Force as provided in Section 10 of this Agreement; or (c) where applicable, to meet Seller’s public utility or statutory obligations to its customers.
-If Seller exercises its right to interrupt under Section C-3.6(c) to meet its public utility or statutory obligations, Seller shall be responsible for payment of damages for failure to deliver Firm Power as provided in Section 21.3 of this Agreement or in any Confirmation Agreement.
-If Firm Power is interrupted under this Section C-3.6, other than an interruption pursuant to Section C-3.6(c), neither Seller nor Purchaser shall be obligated to pay any damages under this Agreement or Confirmation Agreement.

-C-3.7 Each Party that is a FERC-regulated public utility as defined in Section C-4.4 shall file the Confirmation Agreement with FERC for each transaction under this Service Schedule with a term in excess of one year no later than 30 days after service begins if that Party would have been required to file such Confirmation Agreements or similar agreements with FERC under an applicable FERC accepted market based rate schedule.[Should a similar provision be added to A&B?]
+C-4.7 Each Party that is a FERC-regulated public utility as defined in Section C-4.5 shall file the Confirmation Agreement with FERC for each transaction under this Service Schedule with a term in excess of one year no later than 30 days after service begins if that Party would have been required to file such Confirmation Agreements or similar agreements with FERC under an applicable FERC accepted market based rate schedule.

 wspp\1003-154-SCH (microsoft)